A large group of people standing outside in a grey courtyard, smiling at the viewer

 What is IPOP?

 IPOP is an action-packed week just prior to New Student Orientation.
+The schedule is focused on immigration regulations and cultural transitions.

 You will:

-• Meet new friends, learn your way around campus, and explore the local community.
+• Meet new friends, learn your way around campus, and explore the local community

 Please read below as you prepare for your journey.
 Feel free to contact OISA if you have questions.

-Preparing for Your Fall 2024 Arrival
+Preparing for Your Fall 2025 Arrival

-1. Complete your I-20 Request Form
+1. Complete the I-20 Request Form

 • If you already hold F-1 status through a U.S. high school, please complete the I-20 Request Form and ask your current school to release your SEVIS record to Grinnell College [OMA214F00159000] on your graduation.

-Complete your I-20 Request Form as early as possible to ensure a timely visa application.
-Your request will be reviewed by the Office of Admission and Financial Aid and then passed on to the OISA.
-This review can take 3-5 weeks.
-The OISA will issue I-20’s for new students on a rolling basis throughout the spring semester.
-You will receive your I-20 via an encrypted email from oisa@grinnell.edu, with additional instructions about next steps.
+The OISA will issue I-20s for new students on a rolling basis, starting in January.
+We will send the document to you via an encrypted email from oisa@grinnell.edu, with additional instructions about next steps.
 You need to print all three pages, single-sided, and sign and date Page 1 in blue ink.

-2. Pay the I-901 SEVIS fee and secure an F-1 visa appointment.
+2. Pay the $350 I-901 SEVIS fee

 • Your U.S. address will be: 1115 8th Avenue, Grinnell College, Grinnell, IA 50112.